KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 ### Twitter Advertising

-Twitter has a media playbook devoted to faith and religious ads can be occasionally found on Twitter.
+Twitter has a Faith Playbook devoted to faith and religious ads can be occasionally found on Twitter.

 Twitter for Faith Playbook
 ![](new-marketing-strategy/twitter-for-faith-playbook.png)